gradle/gradle/subprojects/docs/src/docs/release/notes.md

 // contributes libraries
 includeBuild("../project-with-plugin-and-library")
 ```
-This can be viewed similarly to the repository declaration -
+This distinction reflects what Gradle offers for repository declarations -
 repositories are specified separately for plugin dependencies and for production dependencies.

 <!--